opencv/opencv/modules/ml/doc/ml_intro.markdown

 \geq 0.5\f$ or class 0 if \f$h_\theta(x) < 0.5\f$ .

-In Logistic Regression, choosing the right parameters is of utmost importance for reducing the training error and ensuring high training accuracy. cv::ml::LogisticRegression::Params is the structure that defines parameters that are required to train a Logistic Regression classifier.
+In Logistic Regression, choosing the right parameters is of utmost importance for reducing the training error and ensuring high training accuracy:

-The learning rate is determined by cv::ml::LogisticRegression::Params.alpha.
+-   The learning rate can be set with @ref cv::ml::LogisticRegression::setLearningRate "setLearningRate" method.
 It determines how fast we approach the solution.
 It is a positive real number.

-Optimization algorithms like Batch Gradient Descent and Mini-Batch Gradient Descent are supported in LogisticRegression.
+-   Optimization algorithms like Batch Gradient Descent and Mini-Batch Gradient Descent are supported in LogisticRegression.
 It is important that we mention the number of iterations these optimization algorithms have to run.
-The number of iterations are mentioned by cv::ml::LogisticRegression::Params.num_iters.
-The number of iterations can be thought as number of steps taken and learning rate specifies if it is a long step or a short step.
-These two parameters define how fast we arrive at a possible solution.
+The number of iterations can be set with @ref cv::ml::LogisticRegression::setIterations "setIterations".
+This parameter can be thought as number of steps taken and learning rate specifies if it is a long step or a short step.
+This and previous parameter define how fast we arrive at a possible solution.

-In order to compensate for overfitting regularization is performed, which can be enabled by setting cv::ml::LogisticRegression::Params.regularized to a positive integer (greater than zero).
-One can specify what kind of regularization has to be performed by setting cv::ml::LogisticRegression::Params.norm to REG_L1 or REG_L2 values.
+-   In order to compensate for overfitting regularization is performed, which can be enabled with
+    @ref cv::ml::LogisticRegression::setRegularization "setRegularization".
+One can specify what kind of regularization has to be performed by passing one of @ref cv::ml::LogisticRegression::RegKinds "regularization kinds" to this method.

-LogisticRegression provides a choice of 2 training methods with Batch Gradient Descent or the Mini- Batch Gradient Descent.
-To specify this, set cv::ml::LogisticRegression::Params::train_method to either BATCH or MINI_BATCH.
-If training method is set to MINI_BATCH, the size of the mini batch has to be to a postive integer using cv::ml::LogisticRegression::Params::mini_batch_size.
+-   Logistic regression implementation provides a choice of 2 training methods with Batch Gradient Descent or the MiniBatch Gradient Descent.
+To specify this, call @ref cv::ml::LogisticRegression::setTrainMethod "setTrainMethod" with either @ref cv::ml::LogisticRegression::BATCH "LogisticRegression::BATCH" or @ref cv::ml::LogisticRegression::MINI_BATCH "LogisticRegression::MINI_BATCH".
+If training method is set to @ref cv::ml::LogisticRegression::MINI_BATCH "MINI_BATCH", the size of the mini batch has to be to a postive integer set with @ref cv::ml::LogisticRegression::setMiniBatchSize "setMiniBatchSize".

-A sample set of training parameters for the Logistic Regression classifier can be initialized as
+A sample set of training parameters for the Logistic Regression classifier can be initialized as follows:
-follows:
-@code{.cpp}
-using namespace cv::ml;
-LogisticRegression::Params params;
-params.alpha = 0.5;
-params.num_iters = 10000;
-params.norm = LogisticRegression::REG_L2;
-params.regularized = 1;
-params.train_method = LogisticRegression::MINI_BATCH;
-params.mini_batch_size = 10;
-@endcode
+@snippet samples/cpp/logistic_regression.cpp init

 @sa cv::ml::LogisticRegression